 Eligible applicants include owners, operators, communities and organizations served by a District Energy system.
 Finalists are selected from those who best articulate their ambition and aspirations for District Energy performance improvements.

-Applicants could submit their entries to the following categories:
+Applicants could submit their entries to one of the following categories:

 Reflects the ambition and aspiration of a new District Energy system and those organisations that have an exciting vision, and which have achieved a high level of energy efficiency through a District Energy system.